 Source: AMC process and design evaluation

-The introduction of these vaccines is largely thanks to the generosity of Italy, the United Kingdom, Canada, the Russian Federation, Norway, and the Bill & Melinda Gates Foundation who together contributed US$ 1.5 billion through an innovative financing mechanism, the Advance Market Commitment (AMC) for pneumococcal vaccines.
+The introduction of these vaccines is largely thanks to the generosity of Italy, the United Kingdom, Canada, the Russian Federation, Norway and the Bill & Melinda Gates Foundation.
+They have together contributed US$ 1.5 billion to the Advance Market Commitment (AMC) for pneumococcal vaccines.

-The aim of the AMC is to stimulate the development and manufacture of new vaccines for developing countries.
+The AMC aims to stimulate the development and manufacture of new vaccines for developing countries.

 Two manufacturers have thus far committed to supply 600 million doses over the next 10 years.
-It is expected that additional manufacturers will have new pneumococcal vaccines ready to participate in the AMC in future years.
+We expect that other manufacturers will have new vaccines ready to take part in the AMC in future years.